steve-community/steve/README.md

 First build your image, and push it to a registry your K8S cluster can access.
 Make sure the build args in the docker build command are set with the same database configuration that the main deployment will use.

-`docker build --no-cache --build-arg DB_HOST= --build-arg DB_PASSWORD= --build-arg DB_USERNAME= --build-arg DB_DATABASE=  -f k8s/docker/Dockerfile -t <IMAGE_NAME> .`
+`docker build --build-arg DB_HOST= --build-arg DB_PORT= --build-arg DB_USERNAME= --build-arg DB_PASSWORD= --build-arg DB_DATABASE=  -f k8s/docker/Dockerfile -t <IMAGE_NAME> .`

 `docker push <IMAGE_NAME>`

-Then go to `k8s/yaml/Deployment.yaml` and change `### YOUR BUILT IMAGE HERE ###` to your image tag, and fill in the environment variables with the same details that you used at build time.
+Then go to `k8s/yaml/Deployment.yaml` and change `### YOUR BUILT IMAGE HERE ###` to your image tag, and fill in the environment variables with the same database connection that you used at build time.

 After this, create the namespace using `kubectl create ns steve` and apply your yaml with `kubectl apply -f k8s/yaml/Deployment.yaml` followed by `kubectl apply -f k8s/yaml/Service.yaml`

-To access this publically, you'll also have to setup an ingress using something like nginx or traefik.
+To access this publicaly, you'll also have to setup an ingress using something like nginx or traefik.

 # Ubuntu